1mihirpandya/highway/README.md

 	kubectl apply -f Docker_Kubernetes/redis/redis-follower-deployment.yaml
 	kubectl apply -f Docker_Kubernetes/gatekeeper/gatekeeper-deployment.yaml

 Remember to apply the services first, as Gatekeeper looks for env variables set by the reds services.
 The Redis-related commands above use the Google/Docker images for Redis.
-My Dockerfile/deployments/services can be found in the custom-redis folder.
+My Dockerfile/deployments/services can be found in the redis-custom folder.

 If using minikube, the load balancer service used for Gatekeeper will not give a public external IP address.
-In this case, perform the following command to get the external IP:
+In this case, perform the following command to get the external IP: `minikube service gatekeeper --url`
-	minikube service gatekeeper --url

-The IP should be put in the GatekeeperClient file.
-To start the Highway client, simply run python Shell.py in the main directory.
+The IP should be put in the `GatekeeperClient.py` file.
+To start the Highway client, simply run `python Shell.py` in the main directory.
 The system requires python3.
-To connect to the network, enter start <root_folder>, where the <root_folder> has the files that you’re willing to have shared/downloaded.
-Other commands can be found in Shell.py
+To connect to the network, enter `start <root_folder>`, where the <root_folder> has the files that you’re willing to have shared/downloaded.
+Other commands can be found in Shell.py.